latolukasz/beeorm-doc/docs/guide/uuid.md

 }
 ```

-If you use `uuid` tag in entity which has
+If you use the uuid tag in an entity with an ID field that is not a uint64, an exception will be thrown.
-`ID` different than `uint64` exception is thrown.

-Above entity creates table where `ID` is defined as `bigint unsigned NOT NULL`.
-As you can see `AUTO_INCREMENT` is missing.
-From now BeeORM is responsible to
-generate ID using function similar to [MySQL uuid_short()](https://dev.mysql.com/doc/refman/8.0/en/miscellaneous-functions.html#function_uuid-short).
+The above entity will create a table with an ID column defined as bigint unsigned NOT NULL.
+As you can see, AUTO_INCREMENT is missing, and BeeORM will be responsible for generating the ID using a function similar to [MySQL's uuid_short()](https://dev.mysql.com/doc/refman/8.0/en/miscellaneous-functions.html#function_uuid-short).

-There is one limitation.
-If you are running your application
-using more than one binary at once you must define unique `UUIDServerID` in each
+There is one limitation to using uuid: if you are running your application with more than one binary at the same time, you must define a unique `UUIDServerID` in each application:
-application:

 ```go
 // first applications